debamitra/debs-notes/cpu-scheduling.md

 ### Linux Completely Fair Scheduler

 1. What is the vruntime?
+   - tracks how much CPU time has been used by a task adjusted by the tasks priority/weight
    - CFS picks process with lowest runtime
-2. What is sched_latency?
+3. What is sched_latency?
 How long a process should run before considering switching.
-3. What is min_granularity?
+4. What is min_granularity?
-4. What is the **nice** parameter?
+5. What is the **nice** parameter?
    -20 to +19
    Positive value is lower priority
    <img width="627" alt="Screenshot 2024-05-04 at 8 06 27 PM" src="https://github.com/debamitra/debs-notes/assets/2363934/54069fa9-e45f-4550-aa1a-98a23c2cd59f">
    <img width="606" alt="Screenshot 2024-05-04 at 8 06 13 PM" src="https://github.com/debamitra/debs-notes/assets/2363934/7dfa3404-d5ef-49b2-a5c0-7bf68bfb8e8a">

-5. Running/Runnable processes are stored in a red-black tree for search efficiency.
+6. Running/Runnable processes are stored in a red-black tree for search efficiency.